Living the LiveView Loca!

 So now the flow works like this:

-• User loads page to start a vehicle evaluation, which has a form for entering the VIN, but this form has been rendered by the LiveView render function.
-This is the initial, stateless render.
+- User loads page to start a vehicle evaluation, which has a form for entering the VIN, but this form has been rendered by the LiveView

-• The user enters a VIN and hits submit.
-Instead of being an HTTP POST however, the phx-submit attribute wires it up to send a message over the socket.
+, which we are using for the VIN field label. - The user enters a VIN and hits submit.
+Instead of being an HTTP POST however, the

-• The vin_lookup value of phx-submit maps the form to the handle_event function in our view that is expecting that event.
-The VIN is passed as a param.
+function in our view that is expecting that event.
+The VIN is passed as a param. - If the VIN is invalid, we update the

-• If the VIN is valid, we kick off the API call and update the view to let the user know we are working on it.
+with an error message. - If the VIN is valid, we kick off the API call and update the view to let the user know we are working on it.

 I’ve stripped out a bunch of logic checking if we already know about the vehicle and handling the result of the API lookup.
 But suffice to say that once we have the vehicle data, we can redirect the user to the evaluation form: